• Subscribe

 “Pets play a powerful role in people’s wellness, and our lead donors shared a vision to create a place where both people and pets could be active, connected and included,” said Bisch.
 “What started as a shared idea evolved into a project that reflects both the Y’s mission to strengthen community and the Borough’s vision for an inclusive, vibrant Hanover.”

-Below, Bisch details how dog park is benefiting both members and the Y, as well as advice for other industry leaders.
+Below, Bisch details how the dog park is benefiting both members and the Y.

 What are the features of the dog park, and is it open to non-members?